-The Henfield Club has a wonderfully well stocked bar, with facilities that include two full-size snooker tables and an invitingly comfortable multi-purpose function room.
+The Henfield Club has a wonderfully well-stocked bar, with facilities that include the bar area, WIFI, a room with two full-size snooker tables and an invitingly comfortable multi-purpose function room.
 It is a place where snooker, crib, darts, chess is frequently played; art is displayed, corporate members and organisations meet including the Royal British Legion Sussex Weald Branch.
 Commemorative public events are organised and social fun events held for the benefit of members and in support of the community.
 It is a great Club to belong to, where you can to take as much, or give as little as you are comfortable with; there is absolutely no pressure.
 Feel free to pop in and experience our friendly welcome and find out more about us.
 Anyone from 18 and above is welcome.

 Dementia can happen to anyone and there's currently no cure.
 There are 850,000 people with dementia in the UK and the number is set to rise to 1 million by 2021.
 At Alzheimer's Society, we believe passionately that life doesn't end when dementia begins.
 We are here for anyone affected by dementia, and we do everything we can to keep people with dementia connected to their lives and the people who matter most.